SpaceSharpScripting/Documentation/README.md

 */
 getEnemyChamps()

+/*
+	Draws an ellipse at given x,y position.
+	The parameters define a rectangle in which the ellipse lies (so x,y is the top left corner of rectangle) toggleTime - time the ellipse stays visible on screen in ms */ drawEllipse(int x, int y, int width, int height, int toggleTime = 20, string hexColor = "#133713", double opacity = 1d)

+/*
+	Draws an rectangle
+	x,y - top left position of rectangle width, height - in pixels of rectangle toggleTime - time the rectangle stays visible on screen in ms hexColor - color of rectangle
+	opacity - tranparency value of rectangle
+*/
+drawRectangle(int x, int y, int width, int height, int toggleTime = 20, string hexColor = "#133713", double opacity = 1d)

+/*
+	Returns all items of the player with their id.
+	This function returns an array like this:
+	[
+		{
+			"consumable": "true", // flag which says if item is consumable "canUse": "false", // flag for usable items "count": "3",   // amount of stacks on this item slot "id": "1",		// Id of item
+			"itemId": "1",	// Id of item (itemId == id; they are always both exactly the same) "slot": "4"		// slot item is on
+		},
+		// ... item
+	]
+*/
+getAllPlayerItems()

+/*
+	Returns summoner spells of user as array, if you want to check for any specific summoner spell, just check if the return values contain e.g. "smite":
+	{
+		"d": "rawDescription_smite...",
+		"f": "rawDescription_flash...",
+	}
+*/
+getSummonerSpells()

+/*
+	Gets an entry of script configuration by key.
+Returns empty string if key is not set.
+*/
+getConfigurationEntry(string key)

+/*
+	Sets an entry of script configuration by key. value - value to set key to in configuration file
+	If file does not exist, it will be created.
+*/
+setConfigurationEntry(string key, string value)

+/*
+	Gets cooldowns of player spells and their positions on screen (only QWER).
+	Returns an array:
+	{
+		"qReady": "1",
+		"qX": "892",
+		"qY": "792",

+		"wReady": "1",
+		"wX": "592",
+		"wY": "702",

+		"eReady": "0",
+		"eX": "192",
+		"eY": "792",

+		"rReady": "1",
+		"rX": "992",
+		"rY": "592",
+	}
+*/
+getCDs()

+/*
+	ALWAYS draws the given range around player.
+	DO NOT call this function everytime you want the range to be updated, but ONLY call this function once you want the range to be shown and then not att all again (except you removed range again).
+*/
+drawRange(int range, string hexColor = "#133713", double opacity = 1d)

+/*
+	Removes a range earlier added with "drawRange" method */ removeRange(int range)

+/*
+	Returns the champion of player
+*/
+getPlayerChampion()

 // Returns all minions found on screen.
 This function is quite fast as it retrieves the minions from an internal buffer.
 // However use with care as the data provided by this function may be up to ~200ms old.
 // It will definitely most of the time not work if you click on a minion based on the returned values in this function!